FrankXuuu/Memory-Matcher/README.md

-# ShopifyMobileChallenge
+# Memory Matcher

-Shopify Mobile Intern Challenge Winter 2020: Memory matching mobile app for Android.
+Memory matching mobile app for Android.

 ### Libraries used in this project: